pedbrgs/PyCCEA/pyccea/README.md

 ## Example

-By following this example, you will see how easy it is to use pyccea to solve feature selection problems with just a few lines of code.
+By following this example, you will see how easy it is to use PyCCEA to solve feature selection problems with just a few lines of code.
 Let’s walk through the process of loading data, configuring the algorithm, and running the optimization:

 ```python
 import toml